foundriesio/docs/source/user-guide/submodule/submodule.rst

 .. tip::
    The steps to add a submodule can be adapted for other git repository hosting services.

-Create a GithHub Repository
+Create a GitHub Repository
 ---------------------------

 Go to GitHub_ and create a new repo.
-You can choose to use a private or a public repository, each involves separate steps:
+You can choose to use a private or public repository, each involves separate steps:

 .. tabs::